FusionAuth/fusionauth-site/resources/guide-to-user-data-security.md

 </div>
 </div>

-Since the user id is such a powerful component of an application, it needs to be secured.
-Applications should never send the user id to the front-end nor should the server require the user id to be sent from the client to take an action.
-Instead, the user id should only be stored on the server in a session that is associated with the client (i.e. the browser the user is using).
+Since the user id is such a powerful component of an application, it needs to be secured and validated.
+Applications can send the user id to the front-end but should do so in a secure and verifiable way.
+Leveraging JSON Web Tokens (JWTs) is a good way to send user data (including their id) to the front-end of an application.
+On the server side, the APIs that are open to the front-end should never take a user id as the way to identify a user.
+This would allow any hacker to send it arbitrary ids and exploit user accounts.
+Instead, a secure token should be sent to APIs from the front-end.
+If you are using JWTs, these should be signed using RSA key-pairs.
+The server can then verify that the JWT is valid (by checking the RSA signature) and extract the user id from the JWT.
+Other solutions to this include using session cookies as the token, OAuth access tokens or other types of tokens.

-Here's a code snippet from our Node.js application that is leveraging the Passport user database to store the user (which has an id field) in the session:
+Here's a code snippet from a Node.js application that is leveraging FusionAuth and HTTP cookies to store a session identifier:

 ```javascript
 var express = require("express");